patractlabs/substrate-contracts-book/src/en/ask/basics.md

 }
 ```

-The fields in the storage type need to support [`Scale` encoding](https://github.com/paritytech/parity-scale-codec).
+Ask! provides `@storage` to decorate the class as a storage type, and the fields in the storage type need to support  [Scale encoding](https://github.com/paritytech/parity-scale-codec).

-### Initialize storage
+### Initialize the storage type

 We can initialize the stored value in the contract initialization constructor.
 The contract class must provide at least one initialization function decorated by `@constructor`.
-Here is an example:
+The example is as follows.

 ```ts
 @contract